 Feeling special yet?

-Discovering what is uniquely special about your business can take time.
-You already have the answers, it’s just about finding the perspective to see it clearly.
-Once you’ve uncovered it, you can create content that defines your business more powerfully.
+Discovering what is unique about your business can take time.
+You already have the answers, it’s just about finding the perspective to see them clearly.
+Uncovering them will help you create content that defines your business more powerfully.
 Giving it more impact, more definition and more of a response.

 What could be more special than that?